mverleg/k8s_host_db/README.md

 ## Preparation

-You will need Python 3, Docker and Kubernetes (i.e. minikube).
+* You will need Python 3, Docker and Kubernetes (i.e. minikube).
 Find online how to install them if you don't have them already.

+* Optional: if you want to start with a clean cluster (**this deletes the old one!!**), type:

+      minikube delete
+      minikube start

-We need to do this step so that minikube will be able to use the Docker images we are going to build (without us having to publich them in a registry):
+* We need to do this step so that minikube will be able to use the Docker images we are going to build (without us having to publich them in a registry):

       eval $(minikube docker-env)

   You will need to do this for each new terminal.

 ## DB on local